Write an equality and two conversion factors for each of the foll... | Channels for Pearson+

 Textbook Question

-Write an equality and two conversion factors for each of the following medications:b.
-0.25 g of Lanoxin per 1 tablet of Lanoxin
+Write an equality and two conversion factors for each of the following medications:a.
+10 mg of Atarax per 5 mL of Atarax syrup

 Verified step by step guidance